 Training at Scottish Youth Theatre, Nathan was asked to join SYT Productions; Scottish Youth Theatre's high profile, high quality theatre company.
-With SYT Productions, Nathan was involved in many productions - performing throughout Scotland as well as touring to London.
+With SYT Productions, Nathan was involved in many shows - performing throughout Scotland as well as touring to London.

-Nathan was most recently seen in The State of It, a brand new sketch show for the BBC Scotland channel, as a core member of the sketch cast.
+Nathan was most recently seen in The State of It, a brand new sketch show for the BBC Scotland channel, as a member of the core sketch cast.

 He was nominated for Up and Coming Actor at the 2017 Scottish Variety Awards.

 "There are standouts in the supporting performances — including Nathan Byrne’s hilarious Tranio..."

 Taming of the Shrew - The Times Review

 Nathan began writing and performing his own comedy shorts in 2015.
 These were noticed by the BBC, who invited him to take part in BBC Comedy’s Fast and Funny scheme - a year’s internship that saw him working closely with the BBC Comedy team and the Writer's Room throughout 2016 to develop and create new comedy shorts.